Linearized Gravity in the Starobinsky Model: Perturbative Deviations from General Relativity: Solution of the field equations

 This approach is advantageous because it allows us to integrate directly over the effective energy density, revealing how the source responds under the influence of the additional terms.
 Therefore, from (\ref{tmodif})

 or equivalently

 this expression shows how the effective energy density is the sum of the direct component of the source, $T_{00}$, plus a correction that fades as $m$ increases, but is responsible for the finite-range effects.
-In the same way, the spacelike components of the perturbation can be written as
+In the same way the energy density can be expressed as follows